Monolithic Dome Buildings: Eco-Friendly Money Savers

-At a family gathering I heard my brother talk about the growth in popularity in dome buildings here in the United States.
-It peaked my interest and I began a little research.
+At a family gathering, I heard my brother talk about the growth in popularity in dome buildings here in the United States.
+It piqued my interest and I began a little research.
 The structures that he was referring to are called monolithic domes.
-Initially I thought that it was a cool looking design, but what really caught my attention was the monolithic dome floor plan.
+Initially, I thought that it was a cool looking design, but what really caught my attention was the monolithic dome floor plan.

 In 126 AD the Pantheon in Rome made history by being the largest concrete dome building in the world.
 To this day it still holds the record for being the largest unreinforced concrete dome.
 It paved the way to a new utility and beauty in architecture.
 The monolithic dome floor plans today now include several modern features which increase its strength and durability.

 These monolithic floor plans cut wasteful construction of high ceiling corners that are never used.
-The dome creates the same amount of floorspace with less material used.
+The dome creates the same amount of floor space with less material used.
 The monolithic floor plan also reinvents a way for heating and cooling.
-With the airtight seals combined with the dome structure, the floor of the monolithic dome can easily be kept at the perfect temperature.
-It is an ideal place for human activity and even storage of temperature dependant goods.
+The airtight seals combined with the dome structure, the floor of the monolithic dome can easily be kept at the perfect temperature.
+It is an ideal place for human activity and even storage of temperature-dependent goods.